-Our dream is for all women under the same sky to have an opportunity to use their unique talents to flourish.
-We provide resources, funding, and support through collaborative efforts with like-minded initiatives working on the ground to empower vulnerable, under-served women in Rwanda and the United States.
-With access to the education, business skills and artisanal training they need, Same Sky Foundation beneficiaries become self-sufficient entrepreneurs and role models.
+Our dream is that all women under the same sky have an opportunity to use their unique talents to flourish.
+Through access to education, business skills and artisanal training, we help under-served women and girls in Rwanda and the United States become successful students, entrepreneurs, and role models.

 The Same Sky Foundation Fund provides support for these great programs.

-The Forum for African Women Educationalists (FAWE) is a Pan African women’s organization whose mission is to support girls and women acquire education for development.
+The Forum for African Women Educationalists (FAWE) is a Pan-African women’s organization whose mission is to support girls and women to acquire education for development.
 The Same Sky Foundation provides scholarship support for young girls to study S.T.E.M. and prepare for university.
 We continue to support graduates of the FAWE School when they pursue a college degree in the sciences.

-Indego Africa is a nonprofit social enterprise that supports women in Rwanda through economic empowerment and education.
-The Same Sky Foundation funds business and artisanal training for women and girls that Indego Africa provides over the course of six months.
+Indego Africa, our on-the-ground partner, supports women in Rwanda through economic empowerment, training and education.
+The foundation joins Indego Africa in providing training over the course of six months.
 These artisans create their own business collectives, work with locally sourced materials, open bank accounts and have access to a supply chain where they can sell their products and earn an above average wage.